Online Resources & Scholarships for LPN Students

 A Nurse I Am Scholarship

-Cherokee Uniforms provides this scholarship to assist students who are presently enrolled in a full- or part-time LVN/LPN (or undergraduate nursing) program in the United States.
-The scholarship will benefit students in their quest to pursue nursing education.
+Cherokee Uniforms provides this scholarship to assist students who are presently enrolled in a full- or part-time LVN/LPN or other nursing program in the United States.
+Ten awards are made annually.

 Advantage Medical Staffing Scholarship